Grzegorz Antoni Ogiński

-Grzegorz Antoni Ogiński (23 June 1654–17 October 1709) was a Polish-Lithuanian Hetman and governor-general of the Duchy of Samogitia from 1698.
-He was the fourth and youngest son of Jan Jacek Ogiński, also a hetman.
+Grzegorz Antoni Ogiński (Lithuanian: Grigalius Antanas Oginskis; 23 June 1654 – 17 October 1709) was the Elder of Samogitia (1698–1709), Field Hetman of Lithuania (1703–1709) and Grand Hetman of Lithuania in 1709.
+He was the fourth and youngest son of Jan Jacek Ogiński, a Field Hetman of Lithuania.

 Ogiński was one of the leaders of the uprising against the Sapieha Lithuanian magnates.
 He was successful in the Lithuanian Civil War which culminated in the Battle of Valkininkai on 18 November 1700.
 After the battle, Michał Franciszek Sapieha the main leader of the Sapieha faction, as well as many other members of the family and its supporters, were murdered by a drunken mob of szlachta.

 Ogiński was a supporter and close associate of King Augustus II the Strong.
-He was made the Field Hetman of Lithuania on 20 November 1703 and in 1709 the Great Hetman of Lithuania.
+He was made the Field Hetman of Lithuania on 20 November 1703 and in 1709 the Grand Hetman of Lithuania.
 He was made Knight of the Order of the White Eagle in 1705.